nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ![ViewStudentState0](images/ViewStudentState0.png)

 Step 2.
 The user executes `view -s 1` command to view the 1st student in TutorAid.
-The `view` command calls `Model#viewStudent()`, causing the modified state of model manager after the `view -s 1` command executes to be saved in the `modelManagerStateList`, and the `currentStatePointer` pointing to that model manager state.
+The `view -s` command calls `Model#viewStudent()`, causing the modified state of model manager after the `view -s 1` command executes to be saved in the `modelManagerStateList`, and the `currentStatePointer` pointing to that model manager state.

 The following sequence diagram shows how the view student operation works: